-Randy Travis health update, says he's doing 'good'
+Randy Travis gives health update, says he's doing 'good'

 (CNN)Randy Travis credits his recovery from a life-threatening stroke to "amazing grace."

 The country music star was hospitalized in 2013 for viral cardiomyopathy, a disorder in which a virus attacks the muscles of the heart, causing it to beat more slowly.
-That led to congestive heart failure, which caused a stroke that Travis unable to walk or speak.
+That led to congestive heart failure, which caused a stroke that left Travis unable to walk or speak.

-But nearly four years later, the six-time Grammy Award winner, is defying the odds.
+But nearly four years later, the six-time Grammy Award winner is defying the odds.

 Travis told CNN during a phone interview on Saturday that with intensive physical therapy, he's doing "good."

-The singer's wife, Mary Travis joined him on the phone and compared her husband's recuperation to "giant baby steps."
+The singer's wife, Mary Travis, joined him on the phone and compared her husband's recuperation to "giant baby steps."

 "It's little things that mean so much when you're recovering from a stroke," Mary said, while speaking to CNN from BeautyKind Unites: A Concert for Causes.
 "We never know when the end point is but we're happy with every little change, every little sound, every little word, every new task."